dougludlow/ng2-bs3-modal/README.md

 - `onDismiss: EventEmitter`

-   Emits when `ModalComponent.dismiss()` is called, or modal is dismissed with keyboard or backdrop.
+   Emits when `ModalComponent.dismiss()` is called, or when the modal is dismissed with the keyboard or backdrop.